sholladay/mop-cli/README.md

 ### Problem

 Each rule may optionally return a problem descriptor, which represents a rule violation.
+The only required property is `message`.

 #### message